-Frozen raspberries are the perfect choice to pair with chia to create Raspberry Chia Pudding.
+Frozen raspberries, rather than fresh raspberries, are the perfect choice to pair with chia to create this Raspberry Chia Pudding recipe.

 First of all, this recipe calls for Raspberry Crush, which is simply rolling the frozen raspberries with a rolling pin in the bag they come in to crush it.

 Why is this so great?
 Well, I think it's awesome because it does the "chopping" of the fruit so it's very evenly disputed in the pudding.
 I also highly appreciate that this step creates no dirty dishes therefore making this recipe so easy and quick to prepare.